 - attend family events—recitals, practices, sports, etc.

-A patient in an IOP also benefits they can receive daily support from their families, and that support is bolstered when the patient can receive treatment and then go home to their spouses/loved ones and put what they have learned into practice.
+A patient in an IOP also benefits because they can receive daily support from their families, and that support is bolstered when the patient can receive treatment and then go home to their spouses/loved ones and put what they have learned into practice.

 - People with demanding jobs—Many “high-functioning” addicts and alcoholics refuse residential treatment because of career considerations.
 They think that an extended absence—or even the fact that they are receiving drug or alcohol treatment—could damage their careers.
 They fear that they may be denied a promotion or even lose their job.

 A flexible IOP enables them to go to substance abuse treatment around their regular work schedule.

-- College students – Checking into a residential rehab program could mean that a student would have to drop out of college.
+- College students – For many students, checking into a residential rehab program can mean dropping out of or postponing college.
 An IOP allows a student struggling with substance abuse to stay in school.